 Upward Bound Oasis (UB Oasis) at the University of California, Riverside (UCR) is designed to help low-income high school students and potential first-generation college students succeed in high school and pursue higher education.
-UB Oasis is offered at Banning, Beaumont and Norte Vista High Schools.
+UB Oasis is offered at Banning, Ramona and Norte Vista High Schools.
 Although it emphasizes academics, the program also includes fun enrichment activities for participants.
 Funded by a U.S. Dept. of Education grant, all of UB Oasis programs and services are free and all expenses are covered.
 All UB Oasis programs and services are designed to motivate, encourage, and prepare students to graduate from high school and continue on to pursue their postsecondary education.

 One-on-One Academic Advising

 UB counselors meet with participants and review their transcript to make sure they are taking classes that fulfill the entrance requirements set by the University of California and the California State University systems.
 Counselors also remind participants about important deadlines (SAT/ACT, college admissions, financial aid, etc.), and offer assistance when parents/ participants fill out college admission and financial aid forms.

 During the academic year, participants tour colleges in and around Southern California.
 Most tours also include a presentation where college students share their experiences.